FAQs for Home Water Filtration Systems:

 A great way to get testing is to just look under "laboratories" in the Yellow Pages.
 Be sure to call several to compare prices as labs vary greatly in their pricing.
 You can usually find one that will check your iron, pH, hardness and TDS quite inexpensively.
 Sometimes for just a few dollars more they will give you a very wide range of tests and we understand what it all means as a rule.
 If all you want to do is treat for iron, then hardness and TDS are not essential.
 Tell us what is in the water and we will get it right every time.
 Remember, if you use a lab, pH can change if you let the sample sit for very long.
 If using a lab, ask them to test the pH right away, even if it takes them a while to test the other things.

 CAUTION: Never let someone that sells water equipment test your water, especially the ones that come into your home.
 Always try to get it tested by someone that does not sell water equipment.
 You can see our iron and sulfur filters (they are chemical free) here: http://www.budgetwater.com/iron_filters.htm.
 Also keep in mind that if you can not find a local lab to help, we can test it free of charge for you; If you are on a private well we will also need to know your flow rate.
-Look at #7 above for easy instructions on determining your flow rate.
-And you should read Item #17 below as well, which addresses iron bacteria and organic issues.
+Look at #7 above on this FAQS page for easy instructions on determining your flow rate.
+And you should read Item #17 below on this FAQS page as well, which addresses iron bacteria and organic issues.

 As far as chlorine goes there are several things to know.
 First ask the water provider (The city water department) if they use chlorine, or Chloramines", if they say chlorine then ask them if they add "Ammonia" to the water.
 Now, they will not be able to tell you accurately what the chlorine levels are in your home, you can use a swimming pool tester for this or you can take a fresh sample immediately down to the pool supply store for testing.
 You must take it right down as it will start dissipating over time.
 Chloramines are MUCH stronger than chlorine.
 For example, if you are using reverse osmosis for your drinking water you would want a 4 stage for chlorine and a 5 stage for chloramines.
 When in doubt just use the five stage.